ivopc/mv-client/README.md

 # Credits
 This projects is main created, idealized and full coded by: Ivo Pires de Camargo (me).
 The art is not public, owned and created by: Victor Athayde, Clara Luz Romagnolli, Junio Henrike and Gabriel Faleiros.
-Please do not use in any commercial project.
+Please do not use it in any commercial project.